 Four wheels move the body.
 Two wheels move the soul.

-Harley-Davidson is a major US maker of motorcycles and seller of
+century, Harley-Davidson is a major US maker of motorcycles and

-heavyweight cruisers.
-The company offers touring and custom Harleys
+seller of heavyweight cruisers.
+The company offers touring and

-through a worldwide network of more than 1,400 dealers.
-The company
+custom Harleys through a worldwide network of more than 1,400

-manufactures and markets six families of motorcycles: Touring,
+dealers.
+The company manufactures and markets six families of

-Dyna, Softail, Street, Sportster, and V-Rod.
-It also makes
+motorcycles: Touring, Dyna, Softail, Street, Sportster, and V-Rod.

-brand-name products, which include a line of clothing and
+attitude with its brand-name products, which include a line of

-(HDFS) offers financing to dealers and consumers in the US and
+Services (HDFS) offers financing to dealers and consumers in the US

 Harley-Davidson generates almost 75% of its total sales from the